 - The options are not well-categorized and might get heavy for first-time users

 Caesium is a popular cross-platform image compressor build for web, photographers, etc. It also has a Linux variant but we will be only discussing the web app.
-The webapp is quite intuitive and supports conversion of upto 5 images which can be a maximum 10 MB each.
+The web app is quite intuitive and supports conversion of upto 5 images which can be a maximum of 10 MB each.
 Caesium doesn’t store your images on the server which is good if you are dealing with sensitive images.
 The web app lets you control the quality of compression where 100 being the highest and 1 being the lowest.
 You can also opt-in for lossless compression in case you want to reduce the image size on your storage.

 Apart from the web app, the Linux variant requires you to download and compile the source-code using Qt5.
 Since, the application is not tested on Linux as per the GitHub repo, I doubt the stability of the app.

 - Drag and drop multiple images on the UI

 - Lossless compression and the option to recompress the same Image

 - Displays the before and after image size

 - Batch image conversion up to 5 images

 - Doesn’t upload images on the server